Sampling soils for soil testing

 Figure 5.
 Recommended subsoil sampling depths — soils showing a marked and soils showing a gradual change in colour or texture:

-- It is recommended that soils are sent to a certified laboratory for analysis.
+- We recommend that soils are sent to a certified laboratory for analysis.
 A list of certified laboratories is available from the Australasian Soil and Plant Analysis Council (ASPAC).

 - Contact us for more information on soil analyses and sampling.